chrisman/chrisman.github.io/drafts/blogging.md

 Now I make websites and webapps professionly, for a living.

 I still like it.
-I haven't given up on the web or anything.
 But it is much more complicated now.
 It's harder.

 ### Personal History

-I have started, and then ended, plenty of blogs over the years, starting in the 90s with writing longform HTML/CSS/JavaScript in Notepad.exe and uploading it via FTP to remote servers.
+I have started, and then ended, plenty of blogs over the years, starting in the 90s with hand writing HTML and CSS in Notepad.exe and uploading it via FTP to remote servers.

 This was the best!